yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/cloud-vpc-setup.md

 1. Specify the VPC CIDR address.
 You can use the range suggested by Yugabyte Cloud, or enter a custom IP range.
 The IP range cannot overlap with another VPC in your cloud.
 1. Click **Save**.

-## Deploy a cluster in the VPC
+### Deploy a cluster in the VPC

-Once a VPC has been created, you can [deploy your cluster](../../cloud-basics/create-clusters/) in the VPN.
+Once a VPC has been created, you can [deploy your cluster](../../cloud-basics/create-clusters/) in the VPC.

 1. On the **Clusters** page, click **Add Cluster**.
 1. Choose **Yugabyte Cloud** and click **Next**.